lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

  Dev        Radio Gateways         NGW

 ~~~~
-{: #Fig-LPWANarchi title='LPWAN Architecture'}
+{: #Fig-LPWANarchi title='LPWAN Architecture as shown in RFC8376'}

 # Terminology {#Term}
 This section defines the terminology and acronyms used in this document.
+It extends the terminology of {{RFC8376}}.

-Note that the SCHC acronym is pronounced like "sheek" in English (or "chic" in French).
+The SCHC acronym is pronounced like "sheek" in English (or "chic" in French).
 Therefore, this document writes "a SCHC Packet" instead of "an SCHC Packet".

-* App: LPWAN Application.
-An application sending/receiving IPv6 packets to/from the Device.
+* App: LPWAN Application, as defined by {{RFC8376}}.
+An application sending/receiving packets to/from the Dev.

 * AppIID: Application Interface Identifier.
 The IID that identifies the application server interface.

 * Bi: Bidirectional.
 Characterises a Field Descriptor that applies to headers of packets travelling in either direction (Up and Dw, see this glossary).

 * CDA: Compression/Decompression Action.
-Describes the reciprocal pair of actions that are performed at the compressor to compress a header field and at the decompressor to recover the original header field value.
+Describes the pair of inverse actions that are performed at the compressor to compress a header field and at the decompressor to recover the original header field value.

 * Compression Residue.
-The bits that need to be sent (beyond the Rule ID itself) after applying the SCHC compression over each header field.
+The bits that remain to be sent (beyond the Rule ID itself) after applying the SCHC compression.

-* Context: A set of Rules used to compress/decompress headers.
+* Context: A list of Rules used to compress/decompress headers.

-* Dev: Device.
-A node connected to an LPWAN.
-A Dev SHOULD implement SCHC.
+* Dev: Device, as defined by {{RFC8376}}.

 * DevIID: Device Interface Identifier.
 The IID that identifies the Dev interface.

 * DI: Direction Indicator.
 This field tells which direction of packet travel (Up, Dw or Bi) a Rule applies to.
 This allows for assymmetric processing.

-* Dw: Downlink direction for compression/decompression in both sides, from SCHC C/D in the network to SCHC C/D in the Dev.
+* Dw: Downlink direction for compression/decompression, from SCHC C/D in the network to SCHC C/D in the Dev.

 * Field Description.
 A line in the Rule table.

 * FID: Field Identifier.
-This is an index to describe the header fields in a Rule.
+This identifies the protocol and field a Field Description applies to.

 * FL: Field Length is the length of the packet header field.
 It is expressed in bits for header fields of fixed lengths or as a type (e.g. variable, token length, ...) for field lengths that are unknown at the time of Rule creation.
 The length of a header field is defined in the corresponding protocol specification (such as IPv6 or UDP).